Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 3-49	Able to search for newly edited MODS datastream for COMPOUND OBJECT object using Islandora simple search?
 3-50	Able to delete TN derivative for COMPOUND OBJECT object?
 3-51	Able to regenerate all derivatives for COMPOUND OBJECT object?
+* Intentionally not done
+    * Testing viewers - this is theme dependent.
+All we do is ingest and test relationships

 ## Large Image Content Model - 100%
 3-52	Able to ingest these test LARGE IMAGE sample objects?
 3-53	Able to view a LARGE IMAGE object?